otammato/Ansible_Terraform/README.md

 </p>
 <br><br>

-### 2. Note the outputs after the infrastructure created - private ip addresses of slaves - they are also automatically saved to an "inventory" file similar to this: <br>
+### 2. Note the outputs after the infrastructure is created - private ip addresses of slaves - they are also automatically saved to an "inventory" file similar to this: <br>
 <br>

 ```